nicolas-hbt/nicolas-hbt.github.io/_publications/2022-nicolas-ekaw.md

 ---
-title: "New Strategies for Training Knowledge Graph Embeddings: the Recommendation Case"
+title: "New Strategies for Training Knowledge Graph Embeddings: The Recommendation Case"
 collection: publications
 permalink:
 excerpt: ''